 Australia is the world’s sixth largest producer of aluminium and has 4 operating smelters.
 As electricity is a key input in aluminium smelting, smelters are usually located in areas with reliable, historically low-cost electricity.

-The Australian industry is at world’s best practice on electricity efficiency, while also leading the global industry in controlling greenhouse emissions.
+The Australian industry continuously focuses on improving electricity efficiency, while also leading the global industry in controlling direct greenhouse gas emissions.

 Inside a pot, alumina is dissolved in a “bath” of molten cryolite (sodium aluminium fluoride) and other materials.